Abu Sayyaf

-Since its inception in 1989, the group has carried out bombings, kidnappings, assassinations and extortion.
-They have been involved in criminal activities, including rape, child sexual assault, forced marriage, drive-by shootings and drug trafficking.
+The group has carried out bombings, kidnappings, assassinations and extortion.
+It has been involved in criminal activities, including rape, child sexual assault, forced marriage, drive-by shootings and drug trafficking.
 The goals of the group "appear to have alternated over time between criminal objectives and a more ideological intent".

-The group has been designated as a terrorist group by Australia, Canada, Indonesia, Japan, Malaysia, the Philippines, the United Arab Emirates, the United Kingdom and the United States.
+The group was designated a terrorist group by Australia, Canada, Indonesia, Japan, Malaysia, the Philippines, the United Arab Emirates, the United Kingdom and the United States.
 From January 15, 2002, to February 24, 2015, fighting Abu Sayyaf became a mission of the American military's Operation Enduring Freedom and part of the Global War on Terrorism.
-Several hundred United States soldiers were stationed in the area to mainly train local forces in counter-terror and counterguerrilla operations, but, following a status of forces agreement and under Philippine law, they were not allowed to engage in direct combat.
+Several hundred U.S. soldiers were stationed in the area primarily to train Filipino troops in counter-terror and counter-guerrilla operations, but, following a status of forces agreement and under Philippine law, they were not allowed to engage in direct combat.

 The group was founded by Abdurajak Abubakar Janjalani, and led after his death in 1998 by his younger brother Khadaffy Janjalani until his death in 2006.
 On July 23, 2014, Isnilon Hapilon, one of the group's leaders, swore an oath of loyalty to Abu Bakr al-Baghdadi, the leader of the Islamic State (IS).
 In September 2014, the group began kidnapping people for ransom, in the name of the IS.

+Since the "All-Out-War" directive was issued in 2019 during the term of President Rodrigo Duterte over continuous attacks perpetrated by Abu Sayyaf towards civilians, especially after the Jolo Cathedral bombings, this has greatly diminished the terror group, with many of their leaders and members being killed and arrested, while former followers who returned to normal lives were reintegrated into society after serving their time in prison and undergoing rehabilitation.
+On March 22, 2024, the AFP's Western Mindanao Command (WESTMINCOM) announced that the Abu Sayyaf group had been dismantled.

 Background and history

 In the early 1970s, the Moro National Liberation Front (MNLF) was the main Muslim rebel group fighting in Basilan and Mindanao.
 Abdurajak Abubakar Janjalani, the older brother of Khadaffy Janjalani, had been a teacher from Basilan, who studied Islamic theology and Arabic in Libya, Syria and Saudi Arabia during the 1980s.
 Abdurajak went to Afghanistan to fight against the Soviet Union and the Afghan government during the Soviet–Afghan War.
-During that period, he is alleged to have met Osama bin Laden and been given $6 million to establish a more Islamic group drawn from the MNLF.
-The Autonomous Region in Muslim Mindanao (ARMM) was established in 1989 in part in response.
-Both Abdurajak Abubakar and Khadaffy were natives of Isabela City, one of the poorest cities of the Philippines.
-Located on the northwestern part of Basilan, Isabela is the capital of the province.
-Isabela City is administered under the Zamboanga Peninsula political region north of Basilan, while the rest of the island province of Basilan is since 1996 governed as part of ARMM to the east.
+During that period, he was alleged to have met Osama bin Laden and been given $6 million to establish a more Islamic group drawn from the MNLF.
+Both Abdurajak Abubakar and Khadaffy were natives of Isabela City, one of the poorest cities of the Philippines and capital of Basilan.